avantifellows/plio-backend/docs/CACHING.md

 Plio's caching mechanism can be explained in three simple steps:
 1. Receives an API request
 2. Searches for the requested data in the cache
+3. If data is present in cache, return the cached data
-3. If not present, query the database and save the response in cache for future requests
+4. If not present, query the database and save the response in cache for future requests

 ##### Caching workflow explained via flow diagram
 ![Overview of caching](images/caching-workflow.png)